 - admin-ui, am, amster, ds-cts, ds-idrepo, end-user-ui, idm, ig, or login-ui, to deploy a single Ping Identity Platform component. - secrets, to deploy Kubernetes secrets.
-Secrets generated by the ds-operator and cert-manager are not deployed. - A named set of components: - apps, to deploy the am, amster, idm, and ig components. - base, to deploy the dev-utils and platform-config configmaps, Kubernetes ingress resources, and Kubernetes secrets.
-Secrets generated by the ds-operator and cert-manager are not deployed. - ds , to deploy all the DS components. - ui, to deploy the admin-ui, end-user-ui, and login-ui components. - all , to deploy all the Ping Identity Platform components. - More than one component or set of components, to deploy multiple Ping Identity Platform components by running a single forgeops install command.
+Secrets generated by cert-manager are not deployed. - A named set of components: - apps, to deploy the am, amster, idm, and ig components. - base, to deploy the dev-utils and platform-config configmaps, Kubernetes ingress resources, and Kubernetes secrets.
+Secrets generated by cert-manager are not deployed. - ds , to deploy all the DS components. - $^\circ\,$ ui , to deploy the admin-ui , end-user-ui , and login-ui components. - all , to deploy all the Ping Identity Platform components. - More than one component or set of components, to deploy multiple Ping Identity Platform components by running a single forgeops install command.
 Separate multiple components with a space.
 For example, forgeops install ui am.